[Brave Spirits has a] kick-ass mission.

 Artistic Associate, Co-Founder

-is a classically-trained actor, teaching artist, and director, and a proud Equity Membership Candidate.
-For BST: Aspatia (The Maid’s Tragedy); Julia, Co-Director (The Two Gentlemen of Verona); Lady Anne, etc. (Richard III); Director (Romeo and Juliet).
-Other credits include: American Shakespeare Center, Orlando Shakespeare Theater, Chesapeake Shakespeare Company, Shakespeare East; and Marina in Pericles at Mary Baldwin College (MFA production directed by Tina Packer).
-Victoria holds a MFA and MLitt in Shakespeare and Renaissance Literature in Performance with a concentration in acting from MBC in partnership with the ASC, and a BA with High Honors in Theatre/Literature from Marlboro College.
+is a classically-trained actor, teaching artist, and director, and a proud member of Actors’ Equity Association.
+For BST: The Duchess (The Duchess of Malfi, upcoming); Aspatia (The Maid’s Tragedy); Julia, Co-Director (The Two Gentlemen of Verona); Lady Anne, etc. (Richard III); Director (Romeo and Juliet).
+Other credits include: American Shakespeare Center, Orlando Shakespeare Theater, Chesapeake Shakespeare Company, Folger Shakespeare Theatre, Shakespeare East, and Marina in Pericles at Mary Baldwin University (MFA production directed by Tina Packer).
+Victoria holds a MFA and MLitt in Shakespeare and Renaissance Literature in Performance with a concentration in acting from MBU in partnership with the ASC, and a BA with High Honors in Theatre/Literature from Marlboro College.
 She has trained at Shakespeare & Company, OST, the Shakespeare Theatre of New Jersey, and the British-American Drama Academy in London.
-Visit her website at www.victoriareinsel.com
+Visit her website at www.victoriareinsel.com.

 Resident Music Director

 Music direction for BST includes: Antony and Cleopatra, A Midsummer Night’s Dream, The Two Noble Kinsmen, The Maid’s Tragedy.
 Zach recently performed in The Lady with the Little Dog (Quotidian), War of the Worlds (SCENA), Friendship Betrayed (WSC Avant Bard), and Madwoman of Chaillot (WSC Avant Bard).
 He also directed Family Portrait for the DC Music Theatre Workshop.